 We know a lot more about the DHS.
 It’s a matter of public record that the DHS has over 240,000 employees and operates with a budget of over $40 billion.
 The high numbers of employees and significant budget are due to the DHS being home to 22 different government agencies.
 The many government agencies under the authority of the DHS include:

 Domestic Nuclear Detection Office

 National Cybersecurity and Communications Integration Center

 U.S. Coast Guard

 The NSA’s counterintelligence operations and the DHS’s National Cybersecurity and Communications Integration Center (NCCIC) naturally overlap.
 While the NSA is responsible for just the national security information systems, the NCCIC is responsible for guarding all U.S. government data and rapidly responding to any cyber security threat.
 In addition, the NCCIC works with private-sector organizations to ensure the overall security and resiliency of the U.S. communications infrastructure.

 Together, the NSA and NCCIC division of the DHS form the core of the United States’ cyber security protection.
 They even co-sponsor the National Centers of Academic Excellence in Cyber Defense, a program that designates educational institutions that meet the NSA and DHS standards of quality and relevance in cyber security and cyber defense disciplines.

-Walden University is an accredited institution offering an online BS in Information Technology degree program.
+Walden University is an accredited institution offering an online BS in Information Technology and MS in Cybersecurity degree programs online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.